Orbital equivalence classes of finite coverings of geodesic flows: Counting the number of orbits of the action of the modular group on the set of finite index subgroups

 We can now prove our Main Theorem:

-\begin{theorem} Let $q_0: M \to M_1(\Sigma)$ be a finite covering of index $n$ along the fibers.
+\begin{theorem} Let $q_0: M \to M_1(\Sigma)$ be a finite covering of degree $n$ along the fibers.
 Then, if $n$ is odd, there is only one Anosov flow on $M$ up to orbital equivalence.
-If $n$ is even, there are two orbital equivalence classes of Anosov flows. \end{theorem}
+If $n$ is even, there are exactly two orbital equivalence classes of Anosov flows. \end{theorem}

+\begin{remark} {\em We thank J. Bowden who had indicated to us that this Theorem is closely related to Theorem $2.9$ in \cite{randal}, but we point out that our result concerns the case where $\Sigma$ is a closed surface, whereas Randal-Williams only considers the case of compact surfaces with non-empty boundary.} \end{remark}